Betterment/charlatan/README.md

 charlatan.whenDelete('/users/{id}', (req) => CharlatanHttpResponse(statusCode: 204, body: { 'uri': req.path }));
 ```

-If you need to further customize the response, you can write
+If you need to further customize the response, you can expand
+your fake response handler to include whatever you need.
+The
-a multiline lambda function that returns a `CharlatanHttpResponse`.
+only requirement is that it returns a `CharlatanHttpResponse`.
-This allows for dynamic values for the status code, body, and
+This allows you to provide dynamic values for the status code,
-headers in the response.
+body, and headers in the response.

 ```dart
 charlatan.whenPost('/users', (req) {